The Resistance Cover Art

 “Unknown.
 It’s as much philosophy as computer science.
 But Jim understood THEATRES better than anyone alive.”

-“Then we pursue it,” Laura decided, “Jenny, work with Dr. Morris on implementing the formula.
+“Then we pursue it,” Laura decided.
+“Jenny, work with Dr. Morris on implementing the formula.
 General Williams, coordinate our defensive positions.
 Dr. Kapoor, focus on reversing the integration process.
-There are billions of people under THEATRES’ control.”
+There are billions of people under THEATRES’ control.
+We need to be able to free them…”

 As the meeting dispersed, Laura remained at the table, studying the spreading stain of controlled territory.
 Sikorsky lingered behind.